 Mitchell Caverns

-Mitchell Caverns are located in the Providence Mountains State Recreation Area within the Mojave National Preserve.
-Truth be told, they are pretty out in the middle of nowhere.
-The caves are off of Interstate 40,15 miles northwest of the Essex Road exit.
+Mitchell Caverns are located off of Interstate 40,15 miles northwest of the Essex Road exit.
 The nearest major towns are Needles 56 miles away, and Barstow 115 miles away.

 Tours are offered Friday through Sunday, except for in July and August.
 There are two tours a day for most of the year and only one tour at 10am in June and September.
 Tours can currently be booked by phone only on Mondays between 8am and 5pm, (760) 928-2586.

-Mitchell Caverns are filled with great formations including draperies, curtains, popcorn, helictites, lily pads, and the ever-popular stalactites and stalagmites.
-They also have small clusters of knobs, called coral pipes, that are found in only seven caves in the world!
+Mitchell Caverns are known for having small clusters of knobs, called coral pipes, that are found in only seven caves in the world!

 There is a really cool 3D tour of Mitchell Caverns on the state park website.